dhairyathakker25/knowledgeBaseApp/readme.md

-At present the project can be run locally on port 8081 , can be changed in application.properties using ./gradlew bootrun It is also dockerized now so can be run as docker-compose up and terminated using docker-compose down
+At present the project can be run locally on port 8081 , can be changed in application.properties using ./gradlew bootrun It is also dockerized now so can be run as "docker-compose up --build"  (first time when building) else just use "docker-compose up" and terminated using docker-compose down

 **Tests**